not-capuleti/100-days-of-code/log.md

 **Thoughts:**
 I've learned how a number can be easily changed to binary in JS.
 8 kyu Katas are easier for me than before.
 I think I will try also some 7 kyu Katas tomorrow.

+### Day 9: December 10, 2019

+**Today's Progress**:
+I finished a header section in React project from Portfolio Lab.
+It is based on a mockup I'd received.
+Created few components and styled them in SASS.

+**Thoughts:**
+Since I need to finish the project before deadline, I will work on it more often now.